jimasp/behave-vsc/README.md

   - Default: false
   - Enables/disables running tests in parallel.
 (Experimental).
-  - It is advised to leave this disabled for your initial test run, then change it to enabled if your project test suite supports running multiple tests at the same time, i.e. unless your tests are fully
-**isolated**, then you should not enable this setting.
+  - It is advised to leave this disabled for your initial test run, then change it to enabled if your project test suite supports running multiple tests at the same time, i.e. unless your tests are fully **isolated**, then you should not enable this setting.
 Note that behave itself does not support parallel testing - enabling this setting will create multiple behave instances, so in the case of running all tests, it may be no faster due to the overhead of starting multiple processes.
 It will be faster if you select a subset/group of tests to run.
-  - This setting has NO effect when you are running all tests and runAllAsOne is enabled.
+  - This setting has no effect when you are running all tests and runAllAsOne is enabled.
+  - Note that running behave as separate instances can cause different test results from a one-shot run under some circumstances versus running them individually, e.g. if you set `context.failed` in your tests.

 - `behave-vsc.runAllAsOne`
    - Default: true
   - Enables/disables running all tests together, i.e. one-shot `python -m behave` when you run all tests.
-  - Keep this enabled unless you prefer to use runParallel when running all tests so you can see the test results as they come in.
+  - Keep this enabled unless (a) you can enable runParallel, or (b) you prefer slower test runs where you can see the test results update as they come in.
-  - Note that running behave as one-shot can cause different test results under some circumstances versus running them individually, e.g. if you set `context.failed` in your tests.)
+  - Note that running behave as one-shot can cause different test results under some circumstances versus running them individually, e.g. if you set `context.failed` in your tests.

 - `behave-vsc.fastSkipList`
   - Default: empty string